On the Frontlines of Care

 Resources

-The World Health Organization’s strategic plan for developing nurses and midwives to meet future health needs.
-Want to learn more about universal health coverage, the UN’s Sustainable Development Goals, and the role of nurses and realities in making them a reality?
-Check out these WHO videos:
+WHO recognizes that developing nurses and midwives is critical to meeting future health needs.
+To learn more about universal health coverage, the UN’s Sustainable Development Goals, and the role of nurses and realities in making them a reality, check out these WHO videos:

 Help us reach everyone with health care!